matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 ```

 So in conclusion, sometimes -- I mean, all the time -- I think if you
-are suffering from excessive complexity, you got to think about
+are suffering from excessive complexity, you have got to think about
 changing something.
 And sometimes, people actually do change.
 We
 moved from languages that were not garbage-collected substantially, to
 ones that are, because that reduces our implicit complexity.
 There is